Oksana0020/altavista/README.md

 # Altavista Well-being Centre
 Altavista Well-being Centre is a holistic health and mindful living place.
 It is committed to enhancing mental, emotional, and physical well-being.
 Altavista offers peaceful retreat support groups, inviting individuals to group Pilates classes.
 The users are offered free audio samples written on the website to invite to the transformative journey of self-discovery.
 There is also an option to check the schedule for current classes.
 If the user subscribes to the email program, he is offered 2 free Pilates classes, which is an advantage for the user.
 And in such way, the centre can attract new customers.
 The website is suitable for adult people who are searching for inner peace and care about their well-being.

 # FEATURES
 ## Landing page
 Altavista Well-being Center Landing Page Overview:
-The primary goal of the landing page is to create a positive first impression, resonating with the user's well-being aspirations.
-The landing page operates as a digital signpost, guiding users toward various facets of Altavista, including mindfulness programs, Pilates training, and other well-being offerings.
+The landing page is creating a positive first impression to the user.
+The landing page shows that Altavista offers mindfulness programs, Pilates training, and other well-being offerings.
 Clear and concise text ensures that users can quickly understand the site's scope and relevance.
 The prominent feature of the landing page is a photograph that serves a dual purpose.
 Firstly, it visually showcases the essence of Altavista, giving users a glimpse of connection to happy restful life like a flower.
-Secondly, the image incorporates text overlay, providing the name of the center.
+Secondly, the image incorporates text overlay, providing the name of the centre.
 Landing page image
 ![Landing page](readmeimages/pic1.jpg)